IAmJonoBo/n00plicate/docs/security/security-compliance-framework.md

 This comprehensive security and compliance documentation provides enterprise-grade protection strategies,\
 including automated security scanning, vulnerability management, supply chain monitoring, and compliance\
 frameworks.
-The documentation ensures that the Mimic design system maintains the highest security standards\
+The documentation ensures that the n00plicate design system maintains the highest security standards\
 while remaining compliant with industry regulations and best practices.